Miller-Media/wp-plugin-boilerplate/README.md

 * Wordpress annotated methods on objects will only be attached to wordpress core when you do this:<br> `$mwp->attach( $objectInstance );`

 ## PHP Classes
-When it's time to create a new class to put code in, simply add it to your plugin using the WP CLI like so:
+Plugin components should be logically separated into classes at some point.
+To add a new class to your plugin using the WP CLI, use the following command:

 ```
 $ wp mwp add-class myplugin-slug ClassName